 - Add the tomatoes and cook and cook for two more minutes.
 Then add the machaca and mix to combine well.

-- Add the scrambled eggs and cook until eggs are no longer runny.
+- Lower the heat to medium and add the scrambled eggs and cook until eggs are no longer liquidy.

 - Serve warm.